kmarques/ladder/README.md

 }
 ```

-#### POST /api/remove/:name
+#### DELETE /api/game/:id

-Remove player from database with `name` as the key.
-The name is case sensitive.
+Remove gmae from database with `id` as the key.
+The game must be the last played game for both players.

 ## License (MIT)